OWASP/raider/docs/dev/plugins.rst

 Plugin
 ++++++

+This is the parent class for all plugins.

 .. autoclass:: Plugin

 Parser
 ++++++

+The Parser plugin parses other plugins.

 .. autoclass:: Parser

 Processor
 +++++++++

+The Processor plugin encodes, decodes and otherwise processes other plugins.

 .. autoclass:: Processor

 Empty
 +++++

+The Empty plugin is unique in that it contains no function or value.

 .. autoclass:: Empty